 Loved.This.Spot.
 When I told the server that it reminded me of a lot of cafe’s in Australia, she told me that the whole concept was to bring Melbourne’s buzzing and vibrant brunch culture to London.
 I hit the cafe in Notting Hill but you can also find locations in SOHO and Chelsea.
 Offering healthy and holistic food options – this spot is a must!

 This building has been standing for over 1400 years and walking through these doors really did take my breath away.
 I climbed all the way to the highest point for an amazing view of the entire city.
 Inside is seriously impressive as well.
 No photos are allowed inside but I recommend soaking in the size of this place for yourself.

 - Big Ben, The London Eye + Westminster Abbey.

 These are all within walking distance of each other.
 Expect to see Benny boarded up for the next couple of years.
 I didn’t actually go inside Westminster Abbey or take a ride on the London Eye but this area is just a good spot to wander and get a glimpse of the touristy staples.

 This was one of my favourite things about London.
 The coffee is great and the restaurants did not disappoint.
 You can be on a food tour for days here.
 I chose to experience some busy and expensive spots that I listed above but there are endless options for you to explore in the city.

 So.
 Much.
 Good.
 Shopping.
 You can seek out tiny boutiques, hit the bustle of Oxford Street and Harrods or seek out your favourite designers.

 Lots of vintage and artisan coffee.
-I loved this area for shopping, food and coffee!
-If you’re in the market for some street food and an unique shopping experience – check out BoxPark.
+I loved this area for shopping, food, and coffee!
+If you’re in the market for some street food and unique shopping experience – check out BoxPark.